ActiveCampaign/app-wordpress/README.md

 * Added button to TinyMCE toolbar to more easily choose and embed the form shortcode into the post body.

-### 5.5
+### 5.2

 * Default form behavior is now "sync."
-Added site tracking.
-Lots of minor UI updates as well.
 This coincided with WordPress version 3.9 release.

+### 5.5

+* Added site tracking (optional setting).

 ## Upgrade Notice